MadTekN1/ERModsMerger/ChangeNotes/CodeChangesNotes.md

   - [ ] Ignore files that are not present in dictionary (readme, json project files, etc)
 - [ ] .csv merge support
 - [ ] Upgrade old regulation bin files using stored reg bin vanilla file of the same version
-- [ ] Better implementation for conflict merging
+- [x] Better implementation for regulation merging
-  - [ ] Load and check conflicts for each files, when conflict is found add it to a class object
-  - [ ] When all files are loaded and checked, apply modifications
+  - [x] When all files are loaded, apply modifications
+  - [ ] Manual conflict resolving for the new regulation merge

 #### Fixes

-- [ ] Vanilla dcx not loading
+- [x] Vanilla dcx not loading
+- [x] Crash at save game load when for certain .msgbnd.dcx files

 </details>